 Deep sleep responds well to a calm, controlled environment.
 A few things help reliably:

 Temperature is one of the most overlooked levers here.
 Your body needs to shed heat to drop into its deepest sleep, and a room that runs warm works against that.
-Designing the environment around steady darkness, calm sound, and active temperature control is exactly the problem the Lumora system was built to solve, so the most restorative part of your night gets the conditions it needs.
+Lumora uses a passive cooling insert to blunt that heat at the face, and it reads your night so it can avoid pulling you out of deep sleep when it is time to wake.

 From Lumora